Skip to main content

 Direct Access

-In this guide you will learn how to grant a user access to an object (such as a certain document) in OpenFGA.
+This article describes how to grant a user access to an object in OpenFGA.

 When to use

-Granting access with relationship tuple is a core part of OpenFGA.
-Without them, any checks will fail.
+Granting access with relationship tuples is a core part of OpenFGA.
+Without relationship tuples, any checks_ will fail.
 You should use:

 • authorization model to represent what relations are possible between the users and objects in the system